Menteri Besar of Negeri Sembilan

 The Menteri Besar of Negeri Sembilan or First Minister of Negeri Sembilan is the head of government in the Malaysian state of Negeri Sembilan.
 According to the convention, the Menteri Besar is the leader of the majority party or largest coalition party of the Negeri Sembilan State Legislative Assembly.

-The 11th Menteri Besar of Negeri Sembilan is Aminuddin Harun, who took office on 12 May 2018.
+The 12th and incumbent Menteri Besar of Negeri Sembilan is Ismail Lasim, who took office on 2 August 2026.

 Appointment

 According to the state constitution, the Yang di-Pertuan Besar of Negeri Sembilan with the concurrence of Negeri Ruling Chiefs shall first appoint the Menteri Besar to preside over the Executive Council and requires such Menteri Besar to be: